Ham the chimpanzee

 NASA notes that Ham’s mission paved the way for the first successful launch of an American astronaut, Alan Shepard.
 Ham retired after his mission and lived alone at the Washington Zoo until 1980.

-Ham died in 1983 and although his skeleton was retained for continuous study by the U.S. Air Force, the rest of his remains were laid to rest at the International Space Hall of Fame in Alamogordo, N.M.
+Ham died in 1983, and although his skeleton was retained for continuous study by the U.S. Air Force, the rest of his remains were laid to rest at the International Space Hall of Fame in Alamogordo, New Mexico.